 I'm sometimes asked about the environmental consequences of modular synthesizers.
 It's an interesting question with a lot of ramifications, and there's a lot of misinformation circulated.
 That may be inevitable given the nature of this business: synthesizers combine engineering, where hard facts rule, with music, where subjective aesthetics are the order of the day, and it's very easy for someone to start from one bad guess or wrong idea and then follow it into constructing an entire unfounded theory.
 There's also an unfortunate overlap between the synthesizer hobby and the whole morass of audiophile woo.

-This is the first part of a four-part series on modular and the environment.
+This is the first part of a five-part series on modular and the environment.
 In this part, I'm going to look at energy consumption of synthesizers; especially, the electrical efficiency of the power supplies.

 If we're going to be serious and put accurate values on the risks and returns, the most important environmental issue facing the world today is climate change caused by carbon dioxide pollution, and the key variable for that is energy consumption.
 Most sources of energy for technological use end up releasing carbon dioxide, either directly when they burn fuel or indirectly (as with nuclear power) in the work done to build the plants, maintain them, and clean up afterwards.